PagerDuty/incident-response-docs/docs/before/different_roles.md

 A Subject Matter Expert (SME), sometimes called a "Resolver", is a domain expert or designated owner of a component or service that is part of the PagerDuty software stack.

 ### Why have one?
-The IC and deputy are not all-knowing super beings.
+The IC and Deputy are not all-knowing super beings.
 When there is a problem with a service, an expert in that service is needed to be able to quickly help identify and fix issues.

 ### What are the responsibilities?
 1. Being able to diagnose common problems with the service.